jaanga/terrain/readme.md

 * The total number of heights is constricted.
 Have a look at Mount Everest.
 * Data could be more highly compressed
-* It would be nice if images has greater contrast when you view them
+* It would be nice if images had greater contrast when you view them
 * The generation time could always be shorter
 * No sea level depths are indicated
 * There's a significant amount of 1 second data that could be added